SSWConsulting/SSW.Rules.Content/rules/make-complaints-a-positive-experience/rule.md

 3. **Conference in the appropriate resources**.
 While you have the client on the call, don't let them go

    ::: greybox
-   Okay, let's try and get this sorted right now.
-Is it okay with you if I bring in {{ RELEVANT PERSON }} to help work this out?
+   OK, let's try and get this sorted right now.
+Is it OK with you if I bring in {{ RELEVANT PERSON }} to help work this out?
    :::

    ::: good